 From the chilled-out beaches of the Pacific Coast to the desert regions of the Outback, a road trip from Sydney gives you the chance to explore the varied landscapes of Australia’s New South Wales at your own pace.
 Follow Culture Trip’s guide to find the most intriguing sites along the way – and if you want to make truly special memories, you could even hire your own campervan through our trusted partner, Outdoorsy.

 Explore the nation’s capital on a road trip to Canberra

 The Greater Blue Mountains drive takes you through some of the most dramatic scenery in New South Wales.
-Visit Katoomba for its famous views of the Three Sisters rock formation.
-Head on to historic Lithgow before taking in the view from Hassans Walls Lookout, the highest lookout in the Blue Mountains.
-Explore the world’s second-largest canyon in the Capertee Valley and do some birdwatching at Capertee National Park.
-Explore the Glow Worm Tunnel walking track and Pagoda Lookout walking track in Wollemi National Park, New South Wales’s largest wilderness area.
-Take your pick from cellar doors, breweries, distilleries and world-class restaurants before taking the Heritage Walking Tour around the historical buildings of Mudgee, and finally, call in at the vineyards of Rylstone, Kandos, Hill End and Gulgong.
+Katoomba is known for its views of the Three Sisters rock formation, while Hassans Walls Lookout is the highest lookout in the Blue Mountains.
+Elsewhere, you can visit the world’s second-largest canyon in the Capertee Valley and do some birdwatching at Capertee National Park.

 Sydney to Broken Hill is a 1,143km (710mi) road trip across New South Wales – so quite the undertaking.
-A great spot to break up the scenic journey is Orange, a town famed for its fresh food and boutique wineries, before continuing to Dubbo’s Taronga Western Plains Zoo.
-Learn about Cobar’s long history as a mining town, before taking a side trip to the Mount Grenfell Historic Site to see the ancient dreaming artworks of the Ngiyampaa people.
-Experience Wilcannia’s indigenous art scene at local galleries before detouring to White Cliffs, home of Australia’s oldest commercial opal field, where you can spend a night in an underground motel.
-Visit the Living Desert and Sculptures at sunset to experience the vastness of the desert landscape and take an indigenous guided tour of the rich Aboriginal cultural site at Mutawintji National Park.
+A great spot to break up the scenic journey is Orange, a town famed for its fresh food and boutique wineries, and not far from Dubbo’s Taronga Western Plains Zoo.
+You can also learn about Cobar’s long history as a mining town, before taking a side trip to the historic site of Mount Grenfell to see the ancient rock drawings of the Ngiyampaa people.